harrypmdev/forest-exploration/README.md

 **Drop Command**

-- The user can input the 'drop' command to drop items.
+- The user can input the 'drop (item)' command to drop items.
 They may choose to do this if their inventory is becoming crowded with duplicate items.
 - This command could have future utilisation if a carrying capacity was introduced.

 <details>